Parameterised UCM Display

 No, members of the public and the trade alike can bid freely on Pickles E-Salvage.

 Bidding is simple and hassle-free.
 Each lot offered on E-Salvage will be there for a period of seven days where a bid can be placed 24-hours a day.
-All that is required is to select the vehicle that is desired and then follow the simple steps of inputting the desired dollar amount.
-This will be confirmed along with the other applicable charges giving the potential buyer a sum total of what the salvage/s will cost should the bid/s be successful.
+All that is required is to select the vehicle that you want to bid on and then follow the simple steps of inputting the desired dollar amount.
+This will be confirmed along with the other applicable charges, giving the potential buyer a sum total of what the salvage/s will cost should the bid/s be successful.

 No. E-Salvage is for the sale of genuine insurance stock only.